ShadowBringer007/CTF_Repository/HACKTHEON SEJONG/Reversing/Decrypt Message 2/README.md

 ![image](https://github.com/ShadowBringer007/CTF_Repository/assets/47370367/af99ac14-8230-484c-be48-d437a04edbeb)</br>
 </br>

-Now jumping into the encryptor function (renamed it), we can see alot more things are being done serveral functions being called.
-After so clean up of the function things are becoming a little easier to read.</br>
+Now jumping into the encryptor function (renamed it), we can see alot more things are happening variable assignements and functions being used.
+We can determine the 5 we saw at the beginning is hardcoded and will be then length of the key as the test string is divisible by 5.</br>
 ![image](https://github.com/ShadowBringer007/CTF_Repository/assets/47370367/8a1f6125-bc0f-4d91-bee1-4d22f4db409d)</br>
 </br>
 ![image](https://github.com/ShadowBringer007/CTF_Repository/assets/47370367/b4af11d2-8329-43ff-990a-05e1d8ca417f)</br>